 - Even natural crystal antiperspirants contain some aluminum in the form of potassium alum or ammonium alum.

-These aluminum compounds are the active ingredient in antiperspirant, they cause the swelling that blocks the sweat ducts.
+It’s the aluminum compounds that cause the swelling that blocks the sweat ducts.
 This is BAD NEWS for humans who use want to use antiperspirant.

-It turns out that aluminum is a neurotoxin that should not be in the human body.
+It turns out there is evidence that aluminum is a neurotoxin that should not be in the human body.

 - Aluminum has been found in increased concentrations in people with Alzheimer’s disease.